temporalio/documentation/docs/node/workflow-apis.md

 When writing Workflows with timers, you need to take care that it handles jumps of time.
 What we mean by "handling jumps": if you had timers that were supposed to go off at 1.15, 1.30, and 1.45pm, and your system goes down from 1pm to 2pm, then at 2pm when the system comes back up all 3 timers will fire at once.
 If your workflow code relies on the timers resolving in precise order, write these checks yourself.
 -->

-You can read more about [Temporal Node SDK's Determinism here](/docs/node/determinism).

 </details>